nextcloud/documentation/developer_manual/general/codingguidelines.rst

 * End of Lines : Unix style (LF / '\n') only
 * No global variables or functions
 * Unit tests
+* HTML should be HTML5 compliant
+* Check these `database performance tips <http://mailman.owncloud.org/pipermail/devel/2014-June/000262.html>`_
 * Software should work.
 Only put features into master when they are complete.
 It's better to not have a feature instead of having one that works poorly.
 * Regularly reset your installation to see how the first-run experience is like.
 And improve it.
 * When you ``git pull``, always ``git pull --rebase`` to avoid generating extra commits like: *merged master into master*
-* We need a signed contributor agreement from you to commit into the core repository.
-But no worries; it's a nice one.
+* We need a signed contributor agreement from you to commit into the core repository (apps don't need that).
 All the information is in our `Contributor agreement FAQ <http://owncloud.org/about/contributor-agreement>`_.

 User interface
 --------------
 * Software should get out of the way.
 Do things automatically instead of offering configuration options.
 * Software should be easy to use.
 Show only the most important elements.
 Secondary elements only on hover or via Advanced function.
 * User data is sacred.
-Provide undo instead of asking for confirmation
+Provide undo instead of asking for confirmation - `which might be dismissed <http://www.alistapart.com/articles/neveruseawarning/>`_
 * The state of the application should be clear.
 If something loads, provide feedback.
 * Do not adapt broken concepts (for example design of desktop apps) just for the sake of consistency.
-We provide a better interface.
+We aim to provide a better interface, so let's find out how to do that!
 * Ideally do `usability testing <http://jancborchardt.net/usability-in-free-software>`_ to know how people use the software.
 * For further UX principles, read `Alex Faaborg from Mozilla <http://uxmag.com/articles/quantifying-usability>`_.